sruthibhavana/smart-ticket-classifier-using-Ollama/README.md

 # Smart Support Ticket Classifier (Ollama)

-## 🚀 Overview
+## Overview

-This project is an AI-powered system that classifies customer support tickets into categories and assigns priority levels.
+An AI-powered system that classifies customer support tickets into categories and assigns priority levels.

-This version uses a local LLM (Ollama) instead of OpenAI for cost-free execution.
+This version uses a local LLM (Ollama) for cost-free and combines LLM output with rule-based logic for improved consistency.

----

-## 🧠 Features
+## Features

-* Classifies tickets into categories (Billing, Technical, Account, General, etc.)
+* Classifies tickets into categories such as Billing, Technical, Account, General, Complaint, and Feature Request
-* Assigns priority (Low, Medium, High)
+* Assigns priority levels (Low, Medium, High)
-* Provides confidence score
+* Provides a confidence score
-* REST API using FastAPI
+* REST API built using FastAPI
 * Stores ticket logs with timestamp and unique ID

----

-## 🛠️ Tech Stack
+## Tech Stack

 * Python
 * FastAPI
 * Ollama (Local LLM)
-* JSON storage
+* JSON (for storage)

----

-## ⚙️ How It Works
+## How It Works

 1. User sends a support message
-2. LLM classifies category and priority
+2. The LLM classifies category and priority
-3. Rule-based logic improves consistency
+3. Rule-based logic ensures consistent output
 4. Result is returned via API
-5. Ticket is stored for tracking
+5. Ticket is stored with metadata for tracking

----

-## 📡 API Endpoints
+## API Endpoints
 ### POST /classify

 Request: